hygieia/hygieia/pages/product1/select_dashboard.md

 To create a new team dashboard:

 1. In the Team Dashboards tab, click **Create a new dashboard**.
-The 'Create a New Dashboard' screen is invoked.
+The **Create a New Dashboard** screen is invoked.
 2. Enter the following details:
    - Select the dashboard type as 'Team Dashboard' from the dropdown list.
-   - Choose 'Select Widgets' radio button to customize the dashboard layout while creating a new dashboard.
+   - Choose **Select Widgets** radio button to customize the dashboard layout while creating a new dashboard.
-   - Choose 'Select Template' radio button to select a dashboard template from the dropdown list.
+   - Choose **Select Template** radio button to select a dashboard template from the dropdown list.
 For the team dashboard, select one of the following options:

      - Cap One
 	 - Cap One ChatOps